 The Edge 820 is an extremely versatile cycling computer.
 It has all the features needed to please any type of rider.
 Touring cyclists will love the awesome mapping and navigation features.
 Racers will love the advanced performance metrics such as automatic functional threshold power calculation and recovery advisor.
 It is rugged enough for mountain biking use and the maps are surprisingly useful, even out on the trail.

 Multiple activity profiles let you customize data pages for different types of riding, from mountain bike to road racing.
-The Super GPS does not have multiple activity profiles, so you are limited to the four available pages of data.
 The only factor that hampers the versatility of the Edge 820 is its exclusive ANT+ sensor compatibility.
 This limits the user to one communication protocol for power, heart rate, and cadence sensors.

-Both the Edge 820 and Edge 520 have exceptional water resistance.
+All of the Garmin models have exceptional water resistance.
 They are rated to the IPX 7 standard for electronic equipment.
 We had no issues using the Edge 820 in even the worst of conditions.
 It is not, however, designed for full submersion in water.
 It is also imperative that you close the rubber door on the micro USB site prior to water exposure.